StephenRitchie74/SlideBall/README.md

 3. Click download anyway if your browser says that it might be dangerous.
 4. Click on the finished download to install.

-Please Note: This app is not a browser like Google Chrome.
-Some websites and processes will not work.
-This app has been verified by Google Play Protect, and it is safe to use.